 Freight

 Nearly 90% of New York City's goods are transported by trucks, contributing to congestion, environmental concerns, and safety risks.
-To address these challenges, DOT is advancing freight management strategies that improve delivery efficiency and promote sustainable last-mile solutions.
+To address these challenges, NYC DOT is advancing freight management strategies that improve delivery efficiency and promote sustainable last-mile solutions.

 The Commercial Cargo Bicycle Initiative encourages companies to use cargo bicycles to make local and last mile deliveries.
 This alternative delivery mode reduces truck traffic and cuts emissions.
 The initiative encourages the expansion of commercial cargo biking through infrastructure modifications, education campaigns and industry outreach.
 The infrastructure modifications include access to commercial vehicle loading zones, designated cargo bike parking, and expansion of bike lanes, ensuring efficient curbside operations and reducing congestion.

-Additionally, DOT is launching a three-year Microhub Pilot Program to create local delivery hubs where trucks can transfer packages to smaller, low-emission vehicles and human-powered modes like cargo bikes and handcarts.
+Additionally, NYC DOT is launching a three-year Microhub Pilot Program to create local delivery hubs where trucks can transfer packages to smaller, low-emission vehicles and human-powered modes like cargo bikes and handcarts.
 These microhubs will be located curbside or in off-street areas to facilitate last-mile deliveries while reducing the number of large trucks on local streets.
 For more information, review Microhubs.

-To further enhance freight movement, DOT’s Off-Hour Deliveries (OHD) Program encourages businesses to shift deliveries to evening and overnight hours to help reduce congestion, double parking, and truck emissions during peak hours.
+To further enhance freight movement, NYC DOT’s Off-Hour Deliveries (OHD) Program encourages businesses to shift deliveries to evening and overnight hours to help reduce congestion, double parking, and truck emissions during peak hours.
 This program works with businesses and delivery services to identify the most efficient off-peak delivery methods.

 Loading zones are a useful freight management tool to help facilitate deliveries in both residential and commercial contexts by providing dedicated curb access for loading activity.
-Implementing loading zones may help reduce double parking on congested or narrow streets and improve safety and reliability for all road users.
+Implementing loading zones may help reduce double parking on congested or narrow streets and enhance safety and reliability for all road users.
 Examples include Neighborhood Loading Zones, Truck Loading Zones, and Commercial Metered Parking.

 W 42nd Street, Manhattan